-Collect and record data from their own observations and measurements in a variety of ways: notes, bar charts and tables, standard units, drawings, labelled diagrams and keys and help to make decisions about how to analyse the data.
+Collect and record data from their own observations and measurements in a variety of ways: notes, bar charts and tables, standard units, drawings and labelled diagrams.

-Pupils should look for changes, patterns, similarities and differences in their data in order to draw simple conclusions and answer questions.
+With help, pupils should look for changes, patterns, similarities and differences in their data in order to draw simple conclusions and answer questions.

-Use relevant scientific language to discuss their ideas and communicate findings in ways that are appropriate to the audience
+Use relevant scientific language to discuss their ideas and communicate findings including oral, written explanations, displays or presentations of results and conclusions.